NeuralCortex/Sun/README.md

 ### Features

-SunDowner provides the following features, accessible via tabs in the application:
+SunLab provides the following features, accessible via tabs in the application:

 - Daily Information
 - Calendar